 A Surging Warren Faces Attacks From More Moderate 2020 Candidates

-After a long, steady rise in the polls, Massachusetts Senator Elizabeth Warren is now vying for frontrunner status with former Vice President Joe Biden.
-Tuesday night, more moderate candidates took aim at her progressive policy positions as unrealistic and expensive.
+After a long, steady rise in the polls, Massachusetts Sen. Elizabeth Warren is now vying for front-runner status with former Vice President Joe Biden.
+On Tuesday night, more moderate candidates took aim at her progressive policy positions as unrealistic and expensive.

 Warren has been asked repeatedly about raising taxes on middle-class Americans to pay for that plan.
-She and Sanders were the two candidates on stage who full-throatedly support the Sanders version of Medicare for All plan.
-(Booker and Harris were cosponsors, but Harris has now come out with her own plan, and Booker has backed off of his support.)
+She and Sanders were the two candidates onstage who full-throatedly support Sanders' version of Medicare for All.
+(Cory Booker and Kamala Harris were co-sponsors, but Harris has now come out with her own plan and Booker has backed off his support.)

-Moderators asked Warren whether she would raise taxes to pay for Medicare for All and her other plans, "yes or no." Warren instead made points that she regularly makes on this question: her contention that total costs under the plan will go down for middle-class Americans, while the wealthy would foot a large portion of the bill.
+Moderators asked Warren, "yes or no," whether she would raise taxes to pay for Medicare for All and her other plans.
+Warren instead made points that she regularly makes on this question: her contention that total costs under the plan will go down for middle-class Americans, while the wealthy will foot a large portion of the bill.

-"Cost will go up for the wealthy, they will go up for big corporations, and for middle-class families, they will go down," she said.
+"Cost will go up for the wealthy, they will go up for big corporations and for middle-class families, they will go down," she said.
 "I will not sign a bill into law that does not lower costs for middle-class families."

-The underlying argument Warren is making is that while voters might pay higher taxes under Medicare for All, that would be more than outweighed by the elimination of healthcare costs like premiums or co-pays.
-She very pointedly did not say that taxes would go up — a soundbite that could be easily weaponized.
+The underlying argument that Warren is making is that while voters might pay higher taxes under Medicare for All, that would be more than outweighed by the elimination of health care costs like premiums or copays.
+She very pointedly did not say that taxes would go up — a sound bite that could be easily weaponized.

-South Bend Mayor Pete Buttigieg seized on Warren's answer and attacked.
+South Bend, Ind., Mayor Pete Buttigieg seized on Warren's answer and attacked.

-"Well, we heard it tonight, a yes or no question that didn't get a yes or no answer," he said.
+"Well, we heard it tonight — a yes-or-no question that didn't get a yes-or-no answer," he said.

-He later added that the Sanders version of Medicare for All that Warren has endorsed would almost entirely eliminate private insurance, which stands in opposition to what many Americans want from their healthcare: "I don't think the American people are wrong when they say that what they want is a choice."
+He later added that the Sanders version of Medicare for All that Warren has endorsed would almost entirely eliminate private insurance, which stands in opposition to what many Americans want from their health care: "I don't think the American people are wrong when they say that what they want is a choice."

-Public option vs. single-payer
+Public option vs. single payer

-Polls have shown that a public option plan whereby there's a government-run plan that competes with private insurers is more popular than single-payer.
-A CBS News poll released today found that 59 percent of voters believe that a government-run insurance plan should "compete with private insurance" (as would be the case under a public option), while 32 percent said they would want it to replace private insurance.
+Polls have shown that a public option plan whereby there's a government-run plan that competes with private insurers is more popular than a single-payer plan.
+A CBS News poll released Tuesday found that 59% of voters surveyed believe that a government-run insurance plan should "compete with private insurance" (as would be the case under a public option), while 32% said they would want it to replace private insurance.

-While Sanders' Medicare for All bill does not lay out the taxes it would impose, he has floated the idea of a 4-percent tax on all Americans making over $29,000 per year as one way to pay for it, along with taxes on the rich.
+While Sanders' Medicare for All bill does not lay out the taxes it would impose, he has floated the idea of a 4% tax on all Americans making over $29,000 per year as one way to pay for it, along with taxes on the rich.

-It is possible that many families the middle class will pay less under Warren's plan.
-But without knowing exactly which taxes would be raised and by how much, however, it is impossible to know exactly what the effects would be, as the Washington Post reported last month.
+It is possible that many middle-class families will pay less under Warren's plan.
+But without knowing exactly which taxes would be raised and by how much, however, it is impossible to know exactly what the effects would be, as the Washington Post reported recently.

 While Warren did not say it, Sanders himself did say that taxes would go up for many Americans.